-We start with music as it is considered one of the most complex, abstract, and ephemeral art forms.
-Likewise, Music provides a powerful landscape on which to express meaning through other art forms like theater and visual art.
+We start with music, considered one of the most complex, abstract, and ephemeral art forms.
+Likewise, Music provides a powerful landscape to express meaning through other art forms like theater and visual art.

-The Quintet was written for the renowned Anton Stadler, a clarinetist of the Royal-Imperial Court Orchestra in Vienna.
-Stadler subsequently it at its December 22, 1789 premiere at a concert for the benefit of musicians’ widows and orphans at the Tonkünstler Society.
-Moreover, it is thought that Mozart played the viola part at this performance.
+The Quintet was written for the renowned Anton Stadler, the Royal Imperial Court Orchestra clarinetist in Vienna.
+Stadler subsequently performed it on December 22, 1789, in a concert to benefit musicians’ widows and orphans at the Tonkünstler Society.
+Moreover, it is thought that Mozart played the viola part in this performance.

 As 19th Century composer Robert Schumann elegantly expressed, the arts fulfill a noble, vital human need.
-Thus, we attend, analyze, and experience art, challenge the integrity of the artist creator and strive to authentically explore a work’s meaning, design, and beauty, and share our discoveries with you.
+Thus, we attend, analyze, and experience art and challenge the integrity of the artist-creator.
+We strive to authentically explore a work’s meaning, design, and beauty and share our discoveries.

 A world without music, dance, drama, film, literature, exploration, epicurean delights, or visual art is unimaginable.
-Clearly, the creative soul discovers means to channel, create, express, touch, and enrich our world.
+The creative soul discovers means to channel, create, express, touch, and enrich our world.
 Thereby, artists create masterpieces to share their artistic imagination in uniquely intimate settings and means.

-When asked to review the Myths and Hymns series by MasterVoices in New York during Covid, I was impressed by the artistic team members developing the project.
-Certainly, these artists are luminaries in their respective disciplines.
+When asked to review the Myths and Hymns series by MasterVoices in New York during COVID-19, I was impressed by the artistic team members developing the project.
+Indeed, these artists are luminaries in their respective disciplines.
 Then, when viewing and experiencing the first installment entitled “Flight,” my suspicions and weariness of online video communications were cast aside.

 Consequently, I was immediately drawn into what aesthetic theorist and philosopher Susanne Langer describes as a “purely and completely experienced reality, a piece of virtual life.”
-Certainly, my disbelief suspended itself proportional to the work’s quality, integrity, and sincerity.
-During this time, I existed in the virtual world of the music while watching, listening, experiencing, and enjoying their artistic ethos of craft and dedication.
+My disbelief suspended itself proportionally to the work’s quality, integrity, and sincerity.
+During this time, I existed in the music’s virtual world while watching, listening, experiencing, and enjoying their artistic ethos of craft and dedication.

 We ask for your patience in this regard.
 Finally, ads and ticket sales help us pay monthly expenses to maintain our website.
 Hence, we receive small commissions from these ads.